CataAlTreilea/CGProject/README.md

 # Shortest path in a polygon

-Finds the shortest path between two points in a two-dimensional shape.
+Finds the shortest path between two points in a polygon.

 # Running